 You may well think that South Korean smaller technology companies are the next big thing: the investment fund that’s going to give you stellar returns.

 You may well be right.
 Alternatively you may well be very wrong.
 If your portfolio isn’t diversified then you’re either going to do very well or very badly: and in our experience, that doesn’t fit the risk profile of most investors.

 An investment portfolio needs to be diversified – you can still have an adventurous portfolio, but your investments need to be spread both geographically and by sector.
+You could invest in stocks, real estate or even precious metals such as gold (find out more on IRA Investing) and silver.
 Don’t have all your money invested in one country, and don’t have it all invested in one asset class.
 After all, there was nothing safer than the UK banking sector…

 INVESTMENT TIP #4: DECIDING YOUR A GENIUS